Expungement of California Criminal Records

 We are the Original California Expungement Law Firm and have been expunging California records since 1992, and have been on the web since 2003.
 We are a small firm that emphasizes personal attention, not a high volume of cases.
-Our fees are reasonable, competitive, and include all legal work, court costs and court hearings; you usually do not need to appear in court.
+Our fees are reasonable and include all legal work, costs and court hearings; you usually do not need to appear in court.

 What is an Expungement?

-California Law provides for clearing a conviction by withdrawing the guilty or no contest plea, having the case dismissed, and the conviction set aside.
+California Law provides for clearing a conviction by having the case dismissed, and the conviction set aside.
 The California criminal record expungement law, Penal Code § 1203.4, is complex in certain areas, and expungement of a criminal record is something that should be done by anyone with even a minor criminal history.
 Contrary to popular belief, criminal convictions are not cleared automatically with the passage of time.
-More HERE

 California Expungement Law Gets Better in 2014